 Understanding the architectural challenge(s)

-Many companies have large enterprise applications that form significant core pillars of their architecture, so embarking on fundamental digital transformation projects (often in conjunction with a move towards cloud enablement) can be dauting - especially when you add in the fact that the actual internal architecture of these enterprise applications has fundamentally changed as well.
+Many companies have large enterprise applications that form significant core pillars of their architecture, so embarking on fundamental digital transformation projects (often in conjunction with a move towards cloud enablement) can be daunting - especially when you add in the fact that the actual internal architecture of these enterprise applications has fundamentally changed as well.

 My background is with both SAP (one of those large enterprise applications) and strategic infrastructure solutions such as integration layers and data management solutions.
 More recently, I’ve added open ‘side by side’ cloud development to this too, to help my customers minimize change in their core ‘best practice’ applications.
 Why is this important?
 Because I see that the change challenge from both angles and know how critical having a blend of experience across these areas is when updating your enterprise architecture.